 - Contribute toward the cost of making the conference more accessible

 - Contribute to the sustainability of the BCC and our community of learners and practitioners

-- Publicly recognizing you on the BCC Listserv and “shout-outs” via the BCC Twitter account before and during the Forum
+- Recognizing you on the BCC listserv and “shout-outs” via the BCC social media accounts before, during, and after the Forum

-- Publicly recognizing you at the event during the program introductions
+- Publicly recognizing you at the event during the session introductions

 Why Sponsor Us?

 BCC members are the experts who administrators turn to when they are selecting products or vendors, or when they are embarking on new strategic activities related to born-digital archiving.
 By becoming a sponsor, your organization will reach a highly influential, international audience of potential new partners and clients.